Background

 The first time, it had to pass by a 50% vote.
 The second time, it had to pass by a 75% vote.
 Then, it went to a ballot for public consideration.
 However, the ballot had to happen in a gubernatorial year.

-Legislation Step Two: Identify Your Amendment Sponsors
+Identify Amendment Sponsors

 Business Community